 The New Iceberg Rose

 Around 2002 the “New” Iceberg rose was introduced, again from Kordes Roses of Germany by Tim Hermann Kordes.
-This version of the Iceberg rose was considered a florist’s rose and hybrid tea rose, but still a beautiful white rose.
-The fragrance on new Iceberg roses is considered to be mild when compared to the original.
+This version of the Iceberg rose was considered a florist's rose and the hybrid tea rose, but it is still a beautiful white rose.
+The fragrance of new Iceberg roses is considered to be mild when compared to the original.
 There is even a polyantha rose that was introduced around 1910 in the United Kingdom that carried the name Iceberg.
 The polyantha rose, however, does not appear to be related to the Kordes Iceberg rose bush.